simolus3/drift/docs/docs/generation_options/index.md

   can be enabled to speed up builds.
 This option has no effect with the default or the modular builder.
 - `fatal_warnings`: When enabled (defaults to `false`), warnings found by `drift_dev` in the build process (like syntax errors in SQL queries or unresolved references in your Dart tables) will cause the build to fail.
-- `preamble`: This option is useful when using drift as a standalone part builder or when running a modular build.
+- `preamble`: This option is useful when using drift as a standalone part "../Generation options"builder or when running a modular build.
 In these setups, the `preamble` option defined by the [source_gen package](https://pub.dev/packages/source_gen#preamble) would have no effect, which is why it has been added as an option for the drift builders.
 - `generate_manager`: When enabled (defaults to `true`), managers will be generated for each table in the database.
 These managers help perform simple actions without boilerplate.